hamodyk/Corsair-Ambience/README.md

 6. Go to Project properties-->Build Events-->Post-Build Event-->Command Line, add following line, xcopy /Y /I "$(SolutionDir)redist\x64\*" "$(OutDir)"
 7. Apply all of those

+Note: Your run mode (Debug or Release) must be set to x64 for the settings above to work

 # DISCLAIMERS:
 - USE AT YOUR OWN RISK, I'M NOT RESPONSIBLE FOR ANY DAMAGES YOU CAUSE TO THE SYSTEM/HARDWARE THAT YOU RUN/INSTALL THIS APPLICATION ON.

 - I'M NOT ASSOCIATED/AFFILIATED WITH CORSAIR IN ANY SORT OF WAY.
 I'M JUST USING THEIR SDK.

+# Compatible Devices
+Every Corsair RGB device should be compatible with this software except:
+- RAM
+- Liquid cooling solutions

+Reason: Lack of SDK on Corsair's side

 # Road Map
 - Create a GUI